 This workshop includes not just hitting each other with sticks but doing so in a safe manner while not putting an eye out.
 Kids of all ages love this workshop.

-Laurie Bowen - Seasoned Cub Scout leader who wrangles our 8 - 12 years olds will be teaching them how to build an outdoor oven, create a wand and fashion a broom.
+Laurie Bowen - Seasoned Cub Scout leader who wrangles our 8 - 12 years olds will be teaching them how to build an outdoor oven, arts and crafts, and taking them on nature walks.

-Rachel - has been a part of the PUF community for a little over 10 years and will be in charge of the teen and tweens
+Rachel - has been a part of the PUF community for a little over 10 years and will be in charge of the teen and tweens.
+She has games and activities planned during the weekend for them.